 For your yogurt culture, you can use either store-bought plain yogurt with active cultures, a freeze-dried heirloom starter, or yogurt from a previous batch of homemade yogurt.

 If you are using freeze-dried heirloom starter for the first time, read the directions that came with it.
 Instead of adding 2 tablespoons of yogurt, you’ll add the entire packet of freeze-dried starter in step 3.

-- 1/2 gallon pasteurized milk (we like organic whole cow’s milk)
+1/2 gallon (2 quarts) pasteurized milk (we like organic whole cow’s milk)

-After this, you don’t need to press any buttons.
-Just wait and it will bring the milk to 180° F (this kills off undesirable microorganisms).
+After this, on some Instant Pot models, you'll need to press the "start" button.
+Eventually it will bring the milk to 180° F (this kills off undesirable microorganisms).
 It usually takes about 30 minutes.

 When it's done, the Instant Pot will beep and its readout will say “Yogt.”

-Optional: For thicker yogurt, remove the lid, press YOGURT, then press ADJUST so the digital readout again says “boil.”
-Start a timer for 5 minutes; one the time is up, proceed with the recipe below.
+For thicker yogurt, keep the lid on, press YOGURT, then press ADJUST so the digital readout again says “boil" or "HIGH."
+Start a timer for 5 minutes; once the time is up, proceed with the recipe below.
 This cooks the milk a little longer and leads to thicker yogurt.